-He studied French & Philosophy at Exeter University, followed by Ecology & Conservation at Birkbeck University.
+I studied French & Philosophy at Exeter University and then Ecology & Conservation at Birkbeck University.

 Watch Hugo’s TEDx talk here.